Inria-Empenn/narps_open_pipelines/docs/core.md

 ```

 > [!TIP]
-> Use a [nipype.MapNode](https://nipype.readthedocs.io/en/latest/api/generated/nipype.pipeline.engine.nodes.html#nipype.pipeline.engine.nodes.MapNode) to run these functions on lists insted of unitary contents.
+> Use a [nipype.MapNode](https://nipype.readthedocs.io/en/latest/api/generated/nipype.pipeline.engine.nodes.html#nipype.pipeline.engine.nodes.MapNode) to run these functions on lists instead of unitary contents.
 E.g.: the `remove_file` function of `narps_open.core.common` only removes one file at a time, but feel free to pass a list of files using a `nipype.MapNode`.

 ```python
 from nipype import MapNode, Function